Step by step tutorial for Eco Dyeing or Eco Printing on Silk and Cotton Fabric

 - Soak the Plant Materials

-- Place the Leaves and Flowers the fabric and fold it over or cover with a second piece of fabric
+- Place the Leaves and Flowers on the fabric and fold it over

 - Tightly roll the folded fabric onto a PVC pipe or heavy stick